ddev/ddev.com/src/content/blog/2023-review.md

   ![Amplitude Stats 2024-02-29](/img/blog/2024/02/ddev-usage-pie-chart-20240229.png)

   In addition, there are probably about 1000 users using versions prior to v1.22, based on Segment.io reports (the previous telemetry technique).

+## DDEV Foundation Financial Overview

+The full 2023 financial report will be in the March 6 [DDEV Advisory Group Meeting Notes](https://github.com/orgs/ddev/discussions/5757), but highlights are:

+* **Total income of the DDEV Foundation: USD$47,729**
+* **Total expenses: USD$45,171.** $35,236 of that was for paid maintainers, $2566 for equipment purchase, $3115 for 2022 corporate taxes, $2038 for upstream support.
+* Monthly income ranges from $2000 to $6800.
+The higher months are often from companies catching up or making annual support payments.
+* Randy receives no income from the DDEV Foundation; his salary is paid by Platform.sh (thanks!).

 ## Issue and Concerns